Working with ACLs using the web interface

 1. Find an ACL associated with an unlocked version of your service.

-2. Click the pencil icon next to the ACL container name.
+2. Click the pencil next to the ACL container name.

 Editing an ACL entry